Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-\textbf{High Specificity vs Semantic Prompting}.
-We observed two different styles of describing animations: 1) high specificity and 2) semantic prompts.
-High specificity prompts, which represented $34.6$\% of all unique prompts, are characterized by using animation keywords (like opacity, rotate, and scale) as well as expected values (e.g., `between 0-1.5 seconds').
-In contrast, the majority of prompts (84.4\%) were semantic, which were less defined and more descriptive (e.g., `make the clouds wiggle').\footnote{We qualitatively coded the ``high specificity'' and ``semantic'' features among all 205 unique prompts.
-These features were not mutually exclusive, as some prompts could contain high specificity for one element and semantic descriptors for another; thus the percentages sum up over 100\%.} We present a taxonomy of semantic prompts types in Table \ref{tab:semantic-prompts}, with prompts describing movement, timing, position, and coordination of objects in the scene, as well as incorporating analogies, indefinite values, and ideation requests, where users let the LLM come up with ideas (e.g., `make it look cool').
-Figure \ref{fig:semantic_prompt_group} shows the breakdowns of high specificity and semantic prompts among the four user groups; we observed the greatest percentage of semantic prompts from the LCHA group, while the highest use of high specificity prompts comes from those with programming experience (HC).
+.
+We observed two different styles of describing animations. \textit{High specificity prompts} ($34.6$\% of all prompts) are characterized by using animation keywords (like opacity, rotate, and scale) as well as expected values (e.g., `between 0-1.5 seconds').
+In contrast, the majority of prompts (84.4\%) were \textit{semantic}, which were less defined and more descriptive (e.g., `make the clouds wiggle').\footnote{We qualitatively coded the ``high specificity'' and ``semantic'' features among the 205 unique prompts used across all users.
+These features were not mutually exclusive, as some prompts could contain high specificity for one element and semantic descriptors for another; thus the percentages sum up over 100\%.} We present a categorization of semantic prompt types in Table \ref{tab:semantic-prompts}, with categories 1) describing the movement, timing, direction, coordination, or other visual qualities of objects in the scene, and 2) the phrasing of those requests through incorporating analogies, using indefinite values, or asking for ideas (e.g., `make it look cool').

-Participants were surprised by how well the LLM could interpret semantic prompts.
-Participant EP7, who used words like `morph,' `shimmer,' and `grow' in his prompts, stated, ``I was generally impressed by how ambiguous I could be with my descriptions of the animation.
-It usually picked the correct transform to use, or a reasonable transform to use.''
-This idea was echoed by EP8, who used the prompt \textit{Give me 3 designs where the clouds wiggle}: ``The fact that it got make the clouds wiggle in an interesting way, in a way that I was happy with, is kind of wild.''
-This was surprising especially to users who questioned whether they needed to use specific animation keywords: ``I would be curious if I can use human language, like pulse or twinkle or if I have to use, like, turn and rotation---more technical words'' (EP9).